o3de/o3de.org/content/docs/tools-ui/ui-dev-messages.md

 #### Error messages in UI

-Writing useful, actionable error messages for end users working in a user interface is an art form.
-Too often, error messages are passed through from code and not prepared to be read by users who are NOT experienced developers, or even developers at all.
-Here are some rules to consider when improving error messages for UI users:
+Writing informative and actionable error messages for end users who are working in a UI is an art form.
+Too often, developers send error messages from the code directly to the user interface without writing a simplified and helpful message that all users can comprehend.
+This is important because not all users are experienced developers or developers at all.

+The following rules will help you write better messages in the UI:

 * Avoid jargon and technical terms unless the context is immediately apparent or if the terminology directly applies to the user's code or actions.
 Don't introduce new technical ideas that aren't covered in the immediate context.
 If it is a low-level error and some code or algorithm jargon is unavoidable, provide a clause or a sentence that clarifies it in more accessible terms.
-* Describe the error in terms of the action the user took.
-However, do not blame the user.
-This is a situation where you can use passive voice.
+* Describe the error in terms of the action that the user took.
+Avoid a tone that blames the user.
+You can achieve this by using a passive voice, rather than an active voice.
 For example:
-  * BAD: `You entered an incorrect value for Gradient Range.` (active voice)
+  * BAD (active voice): "You entered an incorrect value for Gradient Range."
-  * GOOD: `The Gradient Range input field requires a value between 0 and 63.` (passive voice)
+  * GOOD (passive voice): "The Gradient Range input field requires a value between 0 and 63."
-* Respect the user's cognitive focus and don't overwrite the error message or provide too much detail.
-As a simple rule of thumb, aim to keep error messages less than 200 characters if possible.
-Shorter is always better.
-However, some errors are thorny and may require detailed explication.
-Try to limit those; or, if the message reflects a composite or aggregated error, format it clearly and use your space to clarify the issues that occurred and any order or causality.
+* To respect the user's cognitive focus, don't overwrite the error message or provide too much detail.
+Aim to shorten error messages to less than 200 characters, if possible.
+Shorter is often better, but some errors may require detailed explanation --- try to limit the number of long error messages.
+* If the message reflects a composite or aggregated error, format it clearly and clarify the issues that occurred and its causality.
-* If the error is a common one, provide a link to a troubleshooting doc, if one exists.
-Even if they don't click the URL, they will be reassured that the problem is common enough to warrant documentation.
+* If the error is common, provide a clickable link to a troubleshooting document, if one exists.
+Providing a link reassures the user that the problem is common and they can find help from a documentation.
-* If the error requires a lot of detail to understand and resolve, request documentation for it.
+* If the error requires a lot of detail to understand and resolve, consider requesting a troubleshooting documentation for it.
+Don't try to fit all the information in the UI message.
 * Separate messaging from any essential technical details (such as a file name, path, or other programmatic data).

-### Error Message Guidelines
+### Error message guidelines

+Error messages commonly occur in low-level code, in APIs, and in the UI.
+Writing error messages at each levels can vary as they appear at different levels of technical context and for different user roles.

 Overall, observe these guidelines when writing error messages at any level:

+* Include the following elements in the error message:
+  * Description of error
+  * Technical details (optional)
-* Use this pattern: description of error; technical details (optional); next steps or links to further assistance (optional).
-Favor passive voice.
+  * Next steps or links to further assistance (optional)

+* Use passive voice.

 * Be specific.

+* Don't use all uppercased text.

-* Don't use ALL CAPS.
-Please.
-Use proper English syntax.
+* Use proper U.S. English syntax.

-* Try to keep it under or around 200 characters in most cases.
-Use good judgment, and always optimize your words.
+* Try to keep error message at a maximum of 200 characters.
+Short messages are better, but use your judgement when longer error messages are needed.
+Optimize your character space by simplifying sentences where possible.

-* Use simple grammar; target an 8th grade reading level.
+* Use simple grammar.
+Target a U.S. 8th grade reading level.

 * Avoid technical jargon in end user UI messages.
-Be careful with jargon in code-level error messages.
+Be considerate of the developer's understanding when using jargon in code-level error messages.
+Consider including a clause of sentence to explain jargon if helpful.

 * Focus on the end user's immediate needs, not your own.

-* Spellcheck your work!
+* Reread your work to check for spelling or grammatical errors.

+#### Example

+The following examples demonstrate how to apply these guidelines in an error message.

+**Example 1**

-Here's an example that employs these guidelines, in the context of a user failing to provide correct credentials to a service:
+Consider the context in which a user fails to provide correct credentials to a service.

 BAD: